vbotka/ansible-freebsd-postinstall/docs/source/qsg.rst

 Quick start guide
 *****************

-For the users who want to try the role quickly, this guide provides an example of how to
+For the users who want to try the role quickly this guide provides an example of how to:

 * Configure Ansible and install the role

 * Create inventory and playbook

+Then, on the controller, run the playbook and configure the remote host:

 * Set hostname and timezone